-Summary of Supervisee/ Student's Strengths:

-Summary of Supervisee/ Student's Growth Areas:
+Summary of Supervisee/ Student's Strengths: Summary of Supervisee/ Student's Growth Areas:

-YES/ NO n expenence?

-Signature of Supervisor/ Instructor: Date:

-Signature of Supervisee/ Student: Date:

-To meet new APA accreditation standards (SOA), please list at least one date the observed (in person or via video) a session lead by this student this semester: Date: APA Accreditation Standard II.B.3.d, IR C-14 D. nat you directly
+In your opinion, has this student successfully completed this semester of this practicum ex xperience?
+YES/ NO Signature of Supervisor/ Instructor: Date: Signature of Supervisee/ Student: Date: To meet new APA accreditation standards (SOA), please list at least one date that y ou directly observed (in person or via video) a session lead by this student this semester: Date: APA Accreditation Standard II.B.3.d, IR C-14 D.